-6. When the mixture is nearly solid and becoming hard to stir, tip out onto a chopping board as food colouring may stain your counter.
+6. When the mixture is becoming hard to stir, tip out onto a chopping board as food colouring may stain your counter.
 The mixture will be very hot so be careful.

 7. Knead the mixture until it resembles soft playdough.
 Add additional flour if it is a bit sticky.

 8. Leave to cool before playing with it.
 Have fun! :)

 Simple Play dough recipe BBC